codepoet80/webos-metube/README.md

 Tested on Pre, Pre2, Veer and Touchpad.
 Now with Just Type search capability!

-Uses [MeTube PHP Service Wrapper](https://github.com/codepoet80/metube-php-servicewrapper) and leverages [MeTube](https://github.com/alexta69/metube) both hosted by [webOSArchive](http://www.webosarchive.org) for the webOS community without guarantee of privacy or performance.
+Uses [MeTube PHP Service Wrapper](https://github.com/codepoet80/metube-php-servicewrapper) hosted by [webOSArchive](http://www.webosarchive.org) for the webOS community without guarantee of privacy or performance.
 Illegal or illicit use strictly prohibited.

 You can also self-host the services, see the [instructions here](https://github.com/codepoet80/metube-php-servicewrapper/blob/main/README.md).